-Paro’s dramatic Himalayan landing into it’s traditional airport terminals is followed by meeting-up with your hosts.
-A 3-hr journey driving over Bhutan’s Dochula pass (just over 10,000 ft.) to the picturesque Snow Trout rich waters of the Punakha valley that very same day.
+Day 1: Paro’s dramatic Himalayan landing, traditional airport terminals are followed by meeting-up with your hosts and a 4-hr journey driving over Bhutan’s Dochula pass (just over 10,000 ft.) before descending into the picturesque Punakha valley that very same day.